disposableidentities/healthcrisis/README.md

 **Lookup service for Government/authoritative Verified Credentials (for practitioner credentials):**
 A high-availability read-only lookup service that allows verification of Verified Credentials for the practitioners, issued by government/authority.

+**Timestamping (blockchain?) service:**
+To be used (called) for creation of all time attributes within Verifiable Credentials.
+This is critical for purposes of time-ordering of events.

 ### App interactions
 Some essential criteria/principles: